TopicsAfrican American/Black Diversity/Equity Education Leadership Literature and Theatre Rhetoric Teacher Education

 - Inclusive Leadership

-Alfred Tatum, Ph.D., is the provost and executive vice President of Academic Affairs and professor in the School of Education at Metropolitan State University of Denver.
+Alfred Tatum, Ph.D., is a professor in the School of Education at Metropolitan State University of Denver.
 He has over 18 years of higher education experience and is passionate about relationship building and inclusive leadership.
 He is a leading authority and one of the nation’s prominent education scholars of African American boys’ literacy development.

 Tatum has co-authored three books, four major reading and writing programs and 77 academic papers and publications.
 He authored the award-winning book, “Teaching Reading to Black Adolescent Males: Closing the Achievement Gap” in 2005.
 His second book, “Reading for Their Life: (Re) building the Textual Lineages of African American Males” was published in 2009.
 His third book, “Fearless Voices: Engaging a New Generation of African American Adolescent Male Writers” was published in 2013.
 A fourth book, “Teaching Black Boys in the Elementary Grades” is scheduled to be released by Teachers College Press in November 2021.